Graduate Admission Frequently Asked Questions

 No. We do not require any standardized test for admission to the School of Drama.

 Is there a separate admission to the Graduate School at Carnegie Mellon University?

 No. There is no official graduate school within the University.
 All graduate programs are autonomous.

 Are interviews required for all applicants?
 Do they need to be on campus?

 Interviews are required for all applicants in Design, Production Technology and Management (PTM) and the John Wells Directing Program.
 Those applying in Dramatic Writing will be interviewed by request.

-Students in the Design and Production Technology and Management (PMT) must attend a final interiew in Pittsburgh, unless severe monetary constraints do not allow for travel.
+Students in the Design and Production Technology and Management (PTM) must attend a final interview in Pittsburgh, unless severe monetary constraints do not allow for travel.
 Offers for Admission will follow the final interview.
 Ideally, you should stay on campus long enough to attend several classes and spend some time getting to know graduate students as well as the faculty.